-Isaac Newton was a mathematician and physicist and ranks as one of the
+Newton was an English mathematician and physicist and ranks among

-two or three most important people in human history because of the
+a handful of the most consequential people in human history because of

-profound influence of his work on all later science and technology.
+the profound influence of his work on all later science and

-His picture on the British Pound note is shown at the right.
+technology.
+His picture on the British Pound note is shown at the

 Attempting to understand Kepler's Laws, Newton develops the basic